 When you should worry about your stool and when not to.

 As a gastroenterology doctor, I’ve literally dealt with thousands of Irritable bowel syndrome patients, and also, I have irritable bowel syndrome!

 As you see, I probably am the right person to hear about irritable bowel syndrome.

 The possible conditions Associated with IBS Yellow (pale) stool are:

-In this article, I am going to explain the specific causes with IBS yellow stool ordered by the commonest first.
+In this article, I will explain the specific causes of IBS yellow stool ordered by the commonest first.